allmaps/allmaps/packages/transform/README.md

 This module serves to **transform points**, polygons and other spatial features from one cartesian `(x, y)` plane to another **using a set of control points** identified in both planes.

 It is used in [@allmaps/render](../../packages/render/) and [@allmaps/tileserver](../../apps/tileserver/), two packages where we produce a georeferenced image by triangulating a IIIF image and drawing these triangles on a map in a specific new location, with the triangle's new vertex location computed by the transformer of this package.
-The transformer is constructed from controle points in the annotation and transforms coordinates **from the pixel coordinates space** of a IIIF Resource **to the map coordinate space** of an interactive map.
+The transformer is constructed from controle points in the annotation and transforms coordinates **from the resource coordinates space** of a IIIF Resource **to the geo coordinate space** of an interactive map.

 ## How it works